CopterExpress/clover/docs/en/autolaunch.md

 Main documentation: [https://wiki.archlinux.org/index.php/Systemd_(Russian)](https://wiki.archlinux.org/index.php/Systemd_(Russian)).

-All automatically started Clever software is launched as a `clever.service` systemd service.
+All automatically started Clover software is launched as a `clever.service` systemd service.

 The service may be restarted by the `systemctl` command: